badlydrawnrob/python-playground/building-with-fast-api/README.md

 5. `Depends()` is an important function that injects dependencies into our routes, forcing our route to handle something (such as `oauth3_scheme`) first.
 6. [Why use `response_model=`](https://github.com/fastapi/fastapi/discussions/8247) instead of a response type?
+7. Are Pydantic types really necessary?
+(It depends)
+8. Do you want to tightly couple your API models with your SQL model? (probably NO!)

 ## Elm -vs- Python